-Vietnam is a perfect developing country in Southeast Asia to invest on a business.
+Vietnam is a perfect developing country in Southeast Asia to invest in a business.
 According to “Doing Business in Vietnam” (Ernst & Young), it has security and political environment, strategic geography location, high economic growth, young and energetic population, abundant resources and active global integration.

 The population is rapidly moving from rural regions to urban areas making the decline of agriculture much faster.
-The leading industries now are: Manufacturing, Services and Agriculture, forestry and fishing.
+The leading industries now are Manufacturing, Services and Agriculture, forestry and fishing.
 Manufacturing and services are thriving in urban areas and central economic zones.
-Vietnam has become the largest manufacturing hub in Southeast Asia while in services, tourism industry just welcomed the ten-millionth foreign tourist in a single year 2016.
+Vietnam has become the largest manufacturing hub in Southeast Asia while in services, tourism industry just welcomed the ten-millionth foreign tourist in the single year 2016.
 Other services as banking and finance, insurance, data, IT, etc. recently has grown tremendously as well making Vietnam a very dynamic business environment with plenteous opportunities.

-Unlike the business culture in Western countries, in Vietnam, business relationship often turns into social one after a while.
+Unlike the business culture in Western countries, in Vietnam, the business relationship often turns into social one after a while.
 It’s a belief that the closer you are to your business partner, the more positive it will affect your business.

 Meeting and gift

-It’s a tradition in business culture revolving giving gifts for the first meeting or during meal.
+It’s a tradition in business culture revolving giving gifts for the first meeting or during the meal.
 The gifts shouldn’t too expensive but no way should it be a mediocre one.
 When you are invited to dine (only when you are close to them), make sure to bring something too, like fruits or flowers.

 Formal and conservative clothes are the best choice for the first meeting.
 More comfortable clothes are acceptable for meals and banquets.